 In the State of California, Collision and comprehensive coverage are optional according to the DMV.
-But do keep in mind that auto lenders may require you to purchase this type of “full coverage’’ insurance policy before you’re able to get a new auto lease or a loan.
+But remember that auto lenders may require you to purchase a “full coverage’’ insurance policy before getting a new auto lease or a loan.

-There are several options for auto insurance coverage in California and we’re here to help guide you through them.
+There are several options for auto insurance coverage in California, and we’re here to help guide you through them.
 These specifics apply throughout the state, regardless of whether you need San Diego car insurance or Orange County car insurance.

-When you have liability coverage, it pays for the cost of injuries to other people.
-It also covers the cost of damage caused to the personal property of others when the accident was your fault.
+When you have bodily injury liability coverage, it pays for the cost of injuries to other people.
+Property damage liability covers the cost of damage caused to the personal property of others when the accident was your fault.